NinaQuik/Amazon_Vine_Analysis/README.md

 <img src="https://github.com/NinaQuik/Amazon_Vine_Analysis/blob/main/Images/nonvine_reviews.png" width="500" height="500">

-This is a large number and to create a more focused study, the results were filtered down into DataFrames that have rows were the total_votes count  was greater than or equal to 20, and again where the number of helpful_votes divided by total_votes is greater than or equal to 50%.
+This is a large number and to create a more focused study, the results were filtered down into DataFrames that have rows where the total_votes count  was greater than or equal to 20, and again where the number of helpful_votes divided by total_votes is greater than or equal to 50%.

 Using this more relevent DataFrame, the total number of reviews, the number of 5-star reviews and the percentage of 5-star reviews were calculated and placed into a Pandas DataFrame for easy consumption.